Pope Leo XIV

-Prevost was born in Chicago and raised in the nearby suburb of Dolton, Illinois.
-He became a friar in the Order of Saint Augustine in 1977 and was ordained as a priest in 1982.
-He earned a Doctor of Canon Law (JCD) degree in 1987 from the Pontifical University of Saint Thomas Aquinas in Rome.
-His service includes extensive missionary work in Peru in the 1980s and 1990s—he worked there as a parish pastor, diocesan official, seminary teacher, and administrator.
-Elected prior general of the Order of Saint Augustine, he was based in Rome from 2001 to 2013, and traveled extensively as part of this work, including to the order's many provinces and missions around the world.
-He then returned to Peru as Bishop of Chiclayo from 2015 to 2023.
+Born in Chicago, United States, Prevost became a friar in the Order of Saint Augustine in 1977 and was ordained as a priest in 1982.
+He earned a Doctor of Canon Law degree in 1987 from the Pontifical University of St. Thomas Aquinas in Rome.
+He performed extensive missionary work in Peru in the 1980s and 1990s, working as a parish pastor, diocesan official, seminary teacher, and administrator.
+Elected prior general of the Order of Saint Augustine, he was based in Rome from 2001 to 2013, though traveled extensively.
+He then returned to Peru as Bishop of Chiclayo from 2015 to 2023, and became a Peruvian citizen.
 In 2023, Pope Francis appointed him prefect of the Dicastery for Bishops in Rome, and president of the Pontifical Commission for Latin America.
+Upon his return to Rome, Prevost was made a cardinal.

-Upon his return to Rome in 2023, Prevost was made a cardinal by Pope Francis.
-As Cardinal Prevost, he emphasized synodality, missionary dialogue, and engagement with social and technological challenges.
-He has also addressed issues such as climate change, global migration, church governance, and human rights, and expressed alignment with the reforms of the Second Vatican Council and the direction set for the Church by Francis.
+As a cardinal, Prevost emphasized synodality, missionary dialogue, and engagement with social and technological challenges; he has also addressed climate change, international migration, church governance, and human rights.
+Prevost's election in the 2025 conclave was unexpected by observers, as he was considered a dark horse candidate.
+He is the first pope to have been born in the United States, and the first to be a citizen of Peru.
+He is also the first pope from the Order of Saint Augustine.
+Following the precedent of Pope Leo XIII, who developed modern Catholic social teaching amid the tumult of the Second Industrial Revolution, Prevost chose the papal name Leo XIV—both to echo Leo XIII's concern for workers and fairness, and as a response to the challenges of a new industrial revolution and artificial intelligence.

-Prevost's election in the 2025 conclave was unexpected by observers; he was a dark horse candidate, with Vatican insiders believing the prospect of a pope from the United States to be unrealistic given its status as a superpower.
-In honor of Pope Leo XIII, who developed modern Catholic social teaching amid the tumult of the Second Industrial Revolution, Prevost chose the papal name Leo XIV — both to echo Leo XIII's concern for workers and fairness, and as a response to the challenges of a new industrial revolution and artificial intelligence.
+As pope, Leo has consistently opposed armed conflict and nationalism while advocating for the rights of immigrants.
+He has introduced new warnings about the use of artificial intelligence technology.
+Leo has affirmed the teachings of his predecessors, including social teachings and the climate policy of Pope Francis.
+He has consistently pointed to the teachings of the Second Vatican Council as the "guiding star" of the church.
+In 2026, he confronted the second Écône consecrations, which resulted in renewed excommunications and schism with the Society of St. Pius X.